ShiJbey/Anansi/README.md

 ## Installation Instructions

-The following are instructions for installing `Calypso` into your Unity project.
-This project uses semantic versioning.
+The following are instructions for installing `Anansi` into your Unity project.
+This is the recommended installation method because it facilitates dependency downloading when working on a game with collaborators.
+Anansi is not available in the Unity Asset store.

+1. Open your project in Unity
+2. Open the package manager window by selecting `Window > Package Manager` in the top menu.
+3. Click the `+` icon in the top left, and select `Add package from git URL...`.
+4. Paste the following URL: `https://github.com/ShiJbey/Anansi.git?path=/Packages/com.shijbey.anansi#v1.0.0`
+5. This will install version `v1.0.0` to your project.
+If you want a different version change `v1.0.0` to any [tagged version](https://github.com/ShiJbey/Anansi/tags)
+6. Wait, and you should see `Anansi` appear in the package manager window with a version matching your downloaded version.
+7. Close the package manager window.

+> [!TIP]
+> This project uses semantic versioning.
 So, major version numbers will have breaking changes.
 Minor version changes will mostly contain new features, but there is always a chance of a breaking change.
-Please check the [CHANGELOG](./CHANGELOG.md) or release notes to see what changed between releases.
+Please check the [CHANGELOG](./CHANGELOG.md) to see what changed between releases.

-Download the latest package version from GitHub to add Calypso to your Unity project.
-Calypso is not available in the Unity Asset store.
-All releases are listed on the [Calypso GitHub Releases page](https://github.com/ShiJbey/Calypso/releases).
-Please follow the steps below.

-1. Install dependencies:
-   1. Install Calypso's relationship system and social engine, [TDRS](https://github.com/ShiJbey/Unity-TDRS).
-2. Go to the Calypso GitHub releases page.
-3. Find your desired release.
-4. Download the `calypso_<VERSION>.tar.gz` from under the `Assets` dropdown (`<VERSION>` should be the release version you intend to download).
-5. Open your project in Unity
-6. Navigate to `Window > Package Manager` in the top menu.
-7. Click the `+` icon in the top left and select `Add package from tarball...`.
-8. Find and select the downloaded tarball
-9. You should now see Calypso appear in the Unity Package Manager window with a version number matching your downloaded version.
-10. Close the Package Manager window

 ## Potential future features

-Below are features not currently supported by Calypso but are common in other visual novel tools.
+Below are features not currently supported by Anansi but are common in other visual novel tools.
 I will implement them if there is enough interest and time.

 - Dialogue "auto-play"
 - Dialogue "skip"